Regular individuals have retail banks. Huge corporations have investment banks. What do medium to big-sized businesses have?

 What is a Merchant Bank?

-Functions/Benefits of Merchant Banking
+Functions of Merchant Banks

 Merchant banking companies provide portfolio management services to high-net-worth individuals and corporate investors.
 These services include a selection of securities, portfolio monitoring and review, advice on the rationalization of portfolios, and tax planning.